Table of contents

 In addition he was appointed Chairman of the Queensland Electricity Board in 1991 and Committee Member of the Far North Queensland Youth Assistance Inc for twelve years.
 He was also Deputy President on the Cairns/Mulgrave Water Supply Board, to which he was first appointed to in 1968 and the Wet Tropics Management Authority.

-Following a number of years in retirement, Tom passed away in 2011.
+Following a number of years in retirement, Tom passed away suddenly in 2011 and was survived by his wife Marion, daughter Joann, son Robert and Granddaughter Kate.

 Remembering Tom Pyne